 Covangesic Side Effects

-Note: This document contains side effect information about acetaminophen / chlorpheniramine / phenylephrine / phenylpropanolamine / pyrilamine.
-Some of the dosage forms listed on this page may not apply to the brand name Covangesic.
+Note: This page contains information about the side effects of acetaminophen / chlorpheniramine / phenylephrine / phenylpropanolamine / pyrilamine.
+Some of the dosage forms included on this document may not apply to the brand name Covangesic.

 Applies to acetaminophen / chlorpheniramine / phenylephrine / phenylpropanolamine / pyrilamine: oral tablet